ahmadmtaleb2/clj_cheat_sheets/a0-clojure.md

 - If you can perform all of an abstraction’s operations on an object, then that object is an instance of the abstraction.
 - For example, the battery abstraction includes the operation “connect a conducting medium to its anode and cathode,” and the operation’s output is electrical current.
 It doesn’t matter if the battery is made out of lithium or out of potatoes.
 It’s a battery as long as it responds to the set of operations that define battery.

+### Collection Abstraction
+- The collection abstraction is closely related to the sequence abstraction.
+All of Clojure’s core data structures (vectors, maps, lists, and sets) take part in both abstractions.
+- The sequence abstraction is about operating on members individually, whereas the collection abstraction is about the data structure as a whole.
+- the collection functions count , empty? , and every? aren’t about any individual element; they’re about the whole

 ## Indirection
 - In programming, indirection is a generic term for the mechanisms a language employs so that one name can have multiple, related meanings.